-Transits is another piece of Damm presented at Fort Process.
-For the work, traces of the passersby at Aeschenplatz in Basel was filmed during a 24-hour period.
-By integrating artificial neural network into the software in use, the video footage of crossing movements was processed in accordance with a self-organized way through which the image becomes slowly a painting.
-With Transits, Damm enhances visitor’s perception of the city within a multifaceted experience by adjusting the information emerging from the city to the capabilities of the human brain.
+Transits, presented at Fort Process, traces of the passersby at Aeschenplatz in Basel filmed during a 24-hour period.
+By integrating an artificial neural network into the software in use, the video footage of crossing movements was processed in accordance with a self-organised way through which the image slowly becomes a painting.
+With Transits, Damm enhances visitors’ perception of the city within a multifaceted experience by adjusting the information emerging from the city to the capabilities of the human brain.

-Your artistic practice involves working and researching on system interactions.
-Using new media, you scrutinise aspects of the social interaction of human and animal communities and their ecosystems while exploring their interaction with computer science (more recently machine learning and neural networks).
+Your artistic practice involves working and researching system interactions.
+Using new media, you scrutinise aspects of the social interaction of human and animal communities and their ecosystems while exploring their interaction with computer science (more recently, machine learning and neural networks).
 And with his bringing your art to a technological context.
-How and when the interest on this different disciplines comes about?
+How and when the interest in these different disciplines comes about?

 Uexküll developed tools and interfaces for animals (page 30).
-Some tools were made to investigate the world making of snails, others were made to help dogs to understand the ‘Umwelt’ of humans .
-Uexküll inspired us to build interfaces not only for humans but also for animals allowing to experience the ‘Umwelt’ of the mutual other.
-By doing so we are establishing new forms of technology-enhanced feedback-systems, developing the aesthetics of exchange and communication across species.
-Thus we hope to overcome our own, human-centred ‘Umwelt’ to establish shared environments.
+Some tools were made to investigate the world’s making of snails.
+Others were made to help dogs to understand the ‘Umwelt’ of humans3.
+Uexküll inspired us to build interfaces not only for humans but also for animals allowing us to experience the ‘Umwelt’ of the mutual other.
+By doing so, we are establishing new forms of technology-enhanced feedback systems and developing the aesthetics of exchange and communication across species.
+Thus we hope to overcome our own human-centred ‘Umwelt’ to establish shared environments.